Oracle JD Edwards: 64 bit processing

 With this, two major advantages are immediately achieved: an improved performance of the application and an up-to-date application landscape.

 Do I need to check my application landscape right now?
 JD Edwards is in full development in order to keep up with the rapidly changing circumstances.
-Think of the Orchestrator (with its configurable “plug”), which, among other things, makes integratations to and from the outside world easy to realize.
-See the earlier blog of my colleague Mark Kamphuis.
+Think of the Orchestrator (with its configurable “plug”), which, among other things, makes integratations to and from the outside world easy to realize (see previous blog).

 Full support 64bit by JD Edwards.